jedahan/kiss-find/readme.md

 # kiss-find

-tool for indexing and searching as many kiss repositories as possible
+commandline tool for indexing and searching as many kiss repositories as possible

 web version up on https://jedahan.com/kiss-find